LVEL5/YouTubeTV/README.md

    - Open **Chrome** and go to `chrome://extensions/`.
    - Enable **Developer mode** in the upper-right corner.
    - Click **Load unpacked** and select the `YouTube TV Apps` folder.
+   - Click **Load unpacked** and select the "Enable YouTube TV" folder.

+> You can also visit [youtube.com/tv](https://youtube.com/tv) to check if the extension work

 3. **Launch the App**:
    - The app will appear in the Chrome Apps list.